shamzaou/hackathon_moi_tesseract/README.md

 - **pnpm**: A package manager for Node.js projects that efficiently installs dependencies.
 - **Typescript**: A typed superset of JavaScript that compiles to plain JavaScript for improved developer productivity and code maintainability.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs without writing CSS.

 ---

+## Problem and Solution

+### Problem Statement

+The existing user interface of the UAE Ministry of Interior's website poses significant accessibility challenges for people of determination and senior citizens.
+Traditional navigation methods may be cumbersome or impractical for users with disabilities or those less familiar with technology.

+### Our Solution

+Tesseract addresses these challenges by introducing a voice-based interaction system, allowing users to navigate the website using natural language commands.
+Our AI-powered chatbot, customized with ChatGPT 3.5 Turbo, provides guided navigation, information gathering, and text-to-speech capabilities to enhance user experience and accessibility.

+---

+## Reasoning Behind Technical Choices

+### Choice of Technologies

+#### Nuxt.js and Vue.js

+We chose Nuxt.js for its server-side rendering capabilities, which improve SEO and initial load times, crucial for accessibility.
+Vue.js provides a robust framework for building dynamic user interfaces, complementing Nuxt.js perfectly.

+#### Node.js and pnpm

+Node.js powers the backend, enabling server-side logic and API integrations.
+We opted for pnpm as our package manager for its efficiency in dependency management and faster installation times.

+#### TypeScript

+TypeScript enhances code quality and maintainability by introducing static typing, reducing bugs and improving developer productivity.

+#### Tailwind CSS

+Tailwind CSS offers a utility-first approach to styling, allowing us to rapidly design custom interfaces without the overhead of writing traditional CSS.

+### Trade-offs and Considerations

+- **Complexity vs. Simplicity**: While our solution introduces advanced voice-based interactions, we aimed to maintain simplicity in user experience, ensuring accessibility for all skill levels.
+- **Security and Stability**: Custom-tuning ChatGPT 3.5 Turbo was crucial for ensuring security and stability, balancing the need for AI-driven interactions with user safety.
+- **Resource Constraints**: Considering time constraints and resource availability, we focused on essential features and optimizations, prioritizing usability and reliability.

+---